• Skip to primary navigation

 Static Tripod and/or Quadrupod Grasp – 3-4 Years Old

 By age 3 to 4 a child will switch to a static tripod grasp or quadrupod grasp.
 They hold the writing utensils crudely and use the whole pads of their fingers on the writing utensil.
 There also may still be some wrist and forearm movement to move the pencil, with the fingers not moving, or static.
-The static tripod grasp is a 3 finger grasp, two fingers pinching the writing utensil and the 3rd (middle) finger tucked to the side of the pencil, forming a tripod.
-The 4th and 5th fingers are usually static next to these fingers and do not tuck into the palm of the hand yet.

 Static Tripod Grasp

-A quadrupod grasp is also referred to as a 4 finger grasp, 3 fingers being on the pencil and then tucked on the 4th finger.
+A quadrupod grasp is also referred to as a 4 finger grasp, with 3 fingers being on the pencil and then tucked on the 4th finger.
 It can also be static or dynamic.
 Dynamic is pictured below.

 Quadrupod grasp for pencil grasp development. efficient grasp for handwriting.